-5.A.4 Except as otherwise specified herein, the permittee shall submit reports of any required monitoring by July 31 and January 31 for the preceding six-month period.
-All instances of deviations from permit requirements must be clearly identified in such reports and all required reports must be certified by a responsible official consistent with 11 Miss.
+5.A.4 Except as otherwise specified herein, the permittee shall submit reports of any required monitoring by July 31 and January 31 of each calendar year for the preceding sixmonth period.
+All instances of deviations from permit requirements must be clearly identified in such reports and all required reports must be certified by a responsible official consistent with Regulation 11 Miss.
 Admin.
 Code Pt.
 2, R. 6.2.E.

 For applicable periodic reporting requirements in 40 CFR Parts 60, 61, and 63, the permittee shall comply with the deadlines in this condition for reporting conducted on a semiannual basis.
-Additionally, any required quarterly reports shall be submitted by the end of the month following each calendar quarter (i.e., April 30th, July 31st, October 31st, and January 31st), and any required annual reports shall be submitted by January 31st following each calendar year.
+Additionally, any required quarterly reports shall be submitted by the end of the month following each calendar quarter period (i.e., April 30, July 31, October 31, and January 31), and any required annual reports shall be submitted by January 31 following each calendar year.

-(Ref.: 11 Miss.
+- (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(c)(1)., 40 CFR 60.19(c), 61.10(g), and 63.10(a)(5))

-5.A.5 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
-Said report shall be made within five (5) working days of the time the deviation began.

-(Ref.: 11 Miss.
+2, R. 6.3.A(3)(c)(1). and 40 CFR 60.19(c), 61.10(g), and 63.10(a)(5)) - 5.A.5 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements (including those attributable to upsets), the probable cause of such deviations, and any corrective actions or preventive measures taken.
+The report shall be made within five (5) working days of the time the deviation began. - (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(c)(2).)

-5.A.6 Except as otherwise specified herein, the permittee shall perform emissions sampling and analysis in accordance with EPA Test Methods and with any continuous emission monitoring requirements, if applicable.
-All test methods shall be those versions or their equivalents approved by the DEQ and the EPA.

-5.A.7 The permittee shall maintain records of any alterations, additions, or changes in equipment or operation.

-5.A.8 Unless otherwise specified in Section 4, upon permit issuance, the monitoring, testing, recordkeeping, and reporting requirements of Section 5 herein supersede the requirements of any preceding permit to construct and/or operate.
+2, R. 6.3.A(3)(c)(2).) - 5.A.6 Except as otherwise specified herein, the permittee shall perform emissions sampling and analysis in accordance with EPA Test Methods and with any continuous emission monitoring requirements (if applicable).
+All test methods shall be those respective versions (or their equivalents) approved by the EPA. - (Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3).) - 5.A.7 The permittee shall maintain records of any alterations, additions, or changes in equipment or operation. - (Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3).) - 5.A.8 Unless otherwise specified in Section 4 of this permit, the monitoring, testing, recordkeeping, and reporting requirements specified in Section 5 herein supersede the requirements of any preceding permit to construct and/or operate upon permit issuance. - (Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3).)

-B. Specific Monitoring and Recordkeeping Requirements
+B. SPECIFIC MONITORING AND RECORDKEEPING REQUIREMENTS